 Step 4.
 Scroll to find the Music sticker.

 Step 5.
 Playback the music, and find the one you like.
-Tap on it to add the music to the Story.
+Tap on it to put music on Instagram Story.

 Step 6.
 You can pinch on the music sticker to change its size, or slightly tap on it to change its style.